Topic Number 501 - Should I Itemize?

 - Paid interest or taxes on your home

-- Had large uninsured casualty or theft losses, or
+- Had large uninsured casualty or theft losses from a Federally declared disaster, or

 - Made large contributions to qualified charities

-Use the Itemized Deductions Worksheet-Line 29 in the Form 1040, Schedule A Instructions to determine if you're subject to the phaseout on itemized deductions.
-For more information on the difference between itemized deductions and the standard deduction, refer to the Form 1040 Instructions or Publication 17, Your Federal Income Tax for Individuals.
+Individual itemized deductions may be limited.
+See the Form 1040, Schedule A Instructions to determine what limitations may apply.
+For more information on the difference between itemized deductions and the standard deduction, refer to Publication 17, Your Federal Income Tax for Individuals or the Form 1040 Instructions.
 You may also refer to Topic No. 551 and Publication 501, Exemptions, Standard Deduction, and Filing Information.